Ordered dynamic tables

 Writing rows

 The insert_rows command is used to write to an ordered dynamic table.
 By default, data is written to a random mounted tablet.
-To manage data distribution in manual mode, you can use a special $tablet_index system column of the int64 type in the rows to be written.
+To manage data distribution manually, use a special $tablet_index system column of the int64 type in the rows to be written.
 The values in this column must be numbers from 0 to N − 1 where N is the number of tablets in the table.
 The relevant rows will be written strictly to the specified tablet.
 Rows for which there is no such annotation will be written to a random mounted tablet.

 The write within a transaction is transactional: if the transaction succeeds, the rows appear in the relevant tables; if not, they do not.
 You can handle both sorted and ordered tables in a single transaction.